ArnaudRemi/spatssh/README.md

 sudo update-rc.d spatssh defaults //to enable spatssh service on startup.

 sudo update-rc.d -f spatssh remove //to disable spatssh service on startup.

+## Files :

+test_rsa.key is in /etc/spatssh

+paramiko-spatssh.log is in /var/log